English Idioms and Idiomatic Expressions

 - behind someone's back

-To do something without them knowing, in a way which is unfair.
+- If you do something behind someone's back, you do it without letting them know about it, in a way which is unfair.

-To do something without them knowing, in a way which is unfair.
+- If you do something behind someone's back, you do it without letting them know about it, in a way which is unfair.

 - break your back